 The proposed A1023 Brentwood Walking and Cycling Scheme involves creating a new one mile long shared-use walking and cycling path along the A1023 between the Brook Street roundabout (M25 junction 28 roundabout) and Kavanaghs Road in Brentwood.

 We (Essex County Council) have developed the proposed scheme on behalf of National Highways, which is required to provide a walking and cycle route from Brentwood, through junction 28 of the M25 and into Havering as part of the consent given for its M25 junction 28 improvements scheme.
+National Highways is funding the scheme and this funding cannot be used for any other purposes, such as improving alternative walking and cycling routes in Brentwood or maintaining roads and footways.

 The A1023 Brentwood Walking and Cycling Scheme would help provide a safer and much-improved route along the A1023 Brook Street/London Road in Brentwood, encouraging and supporting more people to walk and cycle, particularly for shorter journeys.